Revised in October 2025

 Disadvantages

-- One way-only integration
+- One-way, analytics-only integration

 ADVANTAGES